This Northern California county has tons of waterfalls and railroad history just waiting for young explorers

-Ready to head north, WAY north?
-Siskiyou County is at the California-Oregon border just north of Redding.
-Full of gorgeous mountain lakes, waterfalls and loads of activities for families (especially railfans!), it is truly the mountain paradise that will let you escape the busy Bay Area.
+Whether you are heading north from the Bay Area or south from Portland, Siskiyou County is full of gorgeous mountain lakes, waterfalls, and loads of activities for families (especially railfans!).
+It is truly the mountain paradise that will let you escape the busy city life.
 Read on for all of our favorite things to do with kids in this area of Northern California!

 1. Walk Under a Waterfall at Hedge Creek Falls